dima-huang/dima-huang.github.io/index.md

 subtitle: "- We study the separation of critical materials"
 toc_image: /assets/images/home_TOC.png
 ---
-We aim to develop sustainable methods for recovering and separating critical materials — elements that are vital to modern technologies, yet are in limited supply and lack easy substitutes.
+Our group aims to develop sustainable methods for recovering and separating critical materials — elements that are vital to modern technologies, yet are in limited supply and lack easy substitutes.
 We design selective receptors and functionalized materials to target